 General Statement of Policy

-It is the duty of the Moreton Morrell Tennis Court Club Committee to ensure, as far as reasonably practicable, the health, safety and welfare of employees, volunteers, members and their guests whilst they are present at the tennis club, in compliance with all relevant club rules and legal requirements.
+It is the duty of the Moreton Morrell Tennis Court Club Board to ensure, as far as reasonably practicable, the health, safety and welfare of employees, volunteers, members and their guests whilst they are present at the tennis club, in compliance with all relevant club rules and legal requirements.

 Employees, volunteers, members and guests have a duty to take reasonable care of their own safety and that of other persons who may be affected by their actions or omissions whilst they are at the tennis club or at one of its events.
 Members of the club must exercise full control and supervision over any children.